 Community facilities in this Plan are only partially required as a consequence of future development.
 Therefore, the cost of most facilities has been apportioned to account for existing shortfalls in supply.
 Accordingly, future development will only be levied under this Plan for its share of the total facility cost.

-Apportionment varies from item to item with the cost of library facilities being apportioned as follows:
+Apportionment varies from item to item with the cost of library and community facilities being apportioned as follows:

-Apportionment for Libraries =
+Apportionment =

-Library floor space required for forecast additional population
+Floor space required for forecast additional population

-Total additional (to existing) library floor space required to meet Library Council of NSW standards
+Total additional floor space required to meet standards or proposed